meribold/meribold.org/_posts/2017-10-20-survey-of-cpu-caches.md

 ## Footnotes

-*   This post is based on a seminar paper which you can find [here][paper] for some more details and sources for further reading.
-The TeX files, full source code of all programs shown, and a [makefile][] that automates running them and builds the PDF with the results are all available in [this repository on GitHub][repo].
+*   This post is based on [a seminar paper][paper] in which you can find some more details and a list of sources.
+The TeX files, full source code of all utilized microbenchmarks, and a [makefile that automates running them and builds the PDF][makefile] are all [available on GitHub][repo].

 [paper]: /assets/cache-paper.pdf
 [repo]: https://github.com/meribold/cache-seminar-paper